Linda Kasabian: Witness for the prosecution

 Several members of the "family" were arrested following a raid on the Spahn Ranch in October for car theft.
-The police were not aware at that time that those who they were arresting for auto theft were the murderers of Sharon Tate and Leno and Rosemary LaBianca.
+The police were not aware at that time that those whom they were arresting for auto theft were the murderers of Sharon Tate and Leno and Rosemary LaBianca.
 The investigations of these were already in progress, along with the intensive news media coverage of the murders.
 After being informed that a warrant for her arrest had been issued, Kasabian turned herself in to New Hampshire authorities in early December.
 Kasabian was offered immunity from prosecution in exchange for turning state's evidence.

 There have been reports that Kasabian wanted to tell her story to the prosecutors, with or without any kind of deal, to "get it out of my head", as chief prosecutor Vincent Bugliosi described it, but that her attorney, Gary Fleischman, insisted that she remain silent until the district attorney made an offer of immunity.
 Kasabian, who was then pregnant with her second child, agreed to the immunity offer.

-The immunity agreement was seen at the time as a somewhat controversial option for the prosecution for a number of reasons.
-Some wanted her to be fully prosecuted for the crimes.
-However, though Kasabian had been an accomplice to the murders (their driver and lookout) and she had not prevented the crimes or contacted the police or the sheriff afterwards, she had not entered either residence and was not thought to have physically participated in any of the murders.
-She had been described as reluctant and extremely upset during the events of both nights, even challenging Manson ("I'm not you, Charlie.
-I can't kill anyone"), and she was the only member of the group to express remorse and sympathy for the victims.
+Kasabian had been an accomplice to the murders (their driver and lookout), and had not prevented the crimes or contacted the police or the sheriff afterwards.
+At the same time she had not entered either residence, nor was she thought to have physically participated in any of the murders.
+She had been described as reluctant and extremely upset during the events of both nights, even challenging Manson ("Charlie, I am not you, I cannot kill anybody."), and was the only member of the group to express remorse and sympathy for the victims.
 When taken back to the Tate residence to help reconstruct the crime there, Kasabian reportedly suffered an emotional breakdown.